We recently reviewed five challenges the auto finance industry is facing this year. They included:

 Or, as Gupta put it, “Rising delinquencies is going to be the flavor of the year in 2023.”

-Rising interest rates are one major reason our panelists see the threat of delinquencies coming.
+Rising interest rates are one major reason our panelists saw the threat of delinquencies coming.
 “One of our biggest challenges,” Lavin said, “is keeping the monthly payment affordable for our customers.”

-Right now he said their average monthly payment is much higher than the historical average.
-If recession fears do come true, those obligations will be harder for customers to meet.
+Because borrowers' average monthly payment is much higher than the historical average, those obligations have become harder for customers to meet.

 Working in sub-prime auto financing, Lavin explained that CPS generally finds itself at the top of the list of payment priorities.